tchoi8/dating/README.md

 dating
 ======

-My friend Lauren McCarthy asked if I want to go on a date with her new app.
+My friend Lauren McCarthy asks if I want to go on a date with her new app.

 This is [the project's website](http://www.crowdpilot.me/).

-I said yes, because we have been talking about these things recently.
-And I had no success with [Coffee Meets Bagle](https://coffeemeetsbagel.com/), [OkCupid](https://www.okcupid.com/) and [HowAboutWe](http://www.howaboutwe.com/) so far, after one month of trying.
+I say yes, because we have been talking about these things recently.
+And I've had no success with [Coffee Meets Bagle](https://coffeemeetsbagel.com/), [OkCupid](https://www.okcupid.com/) and [HowAboutWe](http://www.howaboutwe.com/) so far, after one month of trying.
-Lauren said "I think the chances of it being your future wife might be low but I thought it could be a funny, weird, interesting date experience to have."
+Lauren says "I think the chances of it being your future wife might be low but I thought it could be a funny, weird, interesting date experience to have."

-I am trying this to prover her wrong.
+I am trying this to prove her wrong.
 May this be the path to find my true love.

 I will keep a repo of before, during and after the date.